 - It takes a lot of time to write exhaustive test scripts.

 - Requires a team of professionally trained and skilled engineers.

 21. What are some of the advantages of automation testing?

 Some of the advantages of automation testing are-

 - The requirement for resources is far less than in manual testing.

 - Execution of test cases way faster and more accurately.

 - The team saves time for other levels in SDLC.

 - Improved product quality.

-Ques.21.
-What will be your approach to a testing of a web application?
+22. What will be your approach to testing a web application?